abreits/rxjs-idsets/projects/rxjs-idsets/README.md

 - Completes all Observables in the set, modifications to the set will no longer be propageted through these observables.
 Only the `all$` Observable will still function.

 ### Basic `Set` properties and methods
-The methods and properties thatare identical to the default `Set` classes are given below.
+The methods and properties that are more or less identical to the default `Set` classes are given below.
 No description apart from the type annotation is given.

 #### `size: number`